aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

 one step.

 1. Go to _Manage > All devices > Things_.
 Press _Create things_ and select _Create single thing_ and press _Next_.
-2. Enter a unique name for your thing, e.g., `simthing_groupname` and press _Next_.
+2. Enter a unique name for your thing, e.g., `simthing_GROUPNAME` and press _Next_.
 Remember this name!
 3. We want AWS to generate the certificates and keys that will be used to authorize the communication from the thing, so use the default _Auto-generate a new certificate (recommended)_ and press _Next_.
 4. In the _Policies_ window, select the `GreengrassV2IoTThingPolicy` and just press _Next_.
 You can review what the policy contains by clicking on the name of it.
 5. In the window _Download certificates and keys_, download the device certificate, public and private keys and store them in a folder